GabrielN11/quoting-app/README.md

 ## Download

 The application was not published in an app store, but you can try it by download an .apk for Android and installing it.
+This version is for demo only, but all features work normally.

 To download it, visit [my portfolio](https://gabrielnunes.vercel.app/ "my portfolio") and look for Quoting in the "Projects" section, there you can find the download.